steven-mi/mlflow-server/README.md

-# Simple Heroku MLFlow Server
+# Simple MLFlow Server

-This repository contains all you need to run a MLFlow server on heroku or on your local server.
+This repository contains all you need to run a MLFlow server on your server.
 All you need is a .env file with your credentials and a server with docker and docker-compose.

 ## Getting Started
 **Git clone:**